NunexGT/classybot/README.md

   Now, probably you will want to play videogames during the class, but the thing is when the time arrives, the control of you PC will be taken from you (and if it doesn´t I don´t recommend you to use the PC while the bot is executing) or you are just viweing a YouTube video.
 So, to make sure that the bot doesn´t ruin your fun, try to create a Virtual Machine, do everything in there and then you just leave it running with your PC so it will never ruin your Gaming Experinece.
 If your PC is not so great, try to find another PC and leave the bot running there.
   <li><h3>Give a delay on the schedule.csv file, to make sure that your teacher writes the comment were do you need to greet</h3></li>
 </ul>

+<h1>How to use the "Deliver Homework version"</h1>
+To use this is preety similar to the normal bot.
+It works independed from the original, so it´s a totally different file as well as the file you´ll configure it.
+Make sure that the date format used on the "deliver_hw.csv" file is dd/mm/yy.
+Then, instead of putting the classroom main page link, you put the work link.
+Just make sure that when the bot executes, you already had added the work as it was already ready to deliver.
   <h1>Notes</h1>
   <ul>
   <li>This bot was made to run on Windows and Chrome, so please, understand that it´s not optimized to other scenarios.
 Feel free to edit the bot so more people can use it</li>